aditya1000/SIgnose/README.md

-# ShoQPred - AI for Shock Prediction in ICU Validated across Continents
+# SIgnose - AI for Shock Prediction in ICU Validated across Continents

 ## Predicting Hemodynamic shock using physiological vitals time-series data
-ShoQPred is Deployable Human Centric Software Suite for hemodynamic shock prediction which leverages AI and ML methods on physiological vitals time-series data to predict hemodynamic shock prediction upto 3 to 12 hours before the event.
+SIgnose is Deployable Human Centric Software Suite for hemodynamic shock prediction which leverages AI and ML methods on physiological vitals time-series data to predict hemodynamic shock prediction upto 3 to 12 hours before the event.

 ## Requirements
 1. Python 3.6+ / Django